-- on Integrated Rural Development"

-was initiated in 1988.
-Eleven

-editions (four in 1990) have

-been published (3,000 copies

-each) and circulated throughout

-the region.
-This publication

-promotes rural development,

-farmers organizations and serves

-as an instrument to facilitate

-the exchange of experiences

-among farmers.
+- A quarterly newspaper, "Focus 1) · on Integrated Rural Development" was initiated in 1988.
+Eleven editions (four in 1990) have been published (3,000 copies each) and circulated throughout the region.
+This publication promotes rural development. farmers organizations and serves as an instrument to facilitate the exchange of experiences among farmers.

 - 2) The Caribbean Farmers

 Development Company was formed